lastcoder70/Spread/README.md

 A project form 'LastCoder' 'spread' that helps us to digitlize India our moto is to make India

-faster and smoother Roads
+1. faster and smoother Roads
-every road have good street light better dustbin faclity in every area
+2. every road have good street light
+3. better dustbin faclity in every area
+4. Raise public voice

 # Mongodb and Node js must be install